Methylation and gene mutation

 What you need to know is that if you tested positive for an MTHFR gene mutation, there is another problem causing the test result.
 Your gene has not mutated.
 For the sake of your health and the health of your loved ones, it is important that you know the truth about this erroneous theory and move forward once you realize it.
 Anthony William explains this truth in detail in Liver Help and How You Can Heal Yourself.
-Because the MTHFR gene mutation is not actually a genetic problem, the underlying cause that can cause many symptoms and diseases can be treated.
+Since the MTHFR gene mutation is not actually a genetic problem, the underlying cause that can cause many symptoms and diseases can be treated.

 Who is to blame?

 If you have an autoimmune disease, you've probably been told by a well-meaning doctor or specialist that your body is attacking itself.
 This belief stems from medical research and medical science being ignorant of the true root causes of these mysterious illnesses.
-If you want to learn more about chronic illness and the misinformation surrounding autoimmune diseases, check out Anthony William's first book, The Healing Medium .
+If you want to learn more about chronic illness and the misinformation surrounding autoimmune diseases, check out Anthony William's first book , The Healing Medium .

 Unfortunately, this is not the only blame game going on in medical circles these days.
 People's genes are also unfairly blamed.
 If you suffer from a mysterious disease with unknown causes, you may have been told that you have "bad genes", "dysfunctional genes", "gene mutation" or "defective genes".
 Again, the blame falls on you and your body because medical research and medical science have yet to find real answers to these health problems.